 Konyagi, gin-like alcohol, is brewed at a commercial scale in Tanzania, as are a variety of local soft drinks and beers.
 Some beers produced in neighboring countries—like Burundi’s Primus beer, for example—are popular as well.

-The staple starches for these big meals vary from region to region in Tanzania.
+For Tanzanian People, The staple starches for these big meals vary from region to region.
 The Northwest part of the country like plantains, the Southwest part of the country likes Ugali, and the folks on the coast prefer rice.

 These staple carbs are unique to each part of the country and are accompanied by a beef, fish, chicken, goat, or mutton stew.
 Alternatively, you might also get fried chunks of meat alongside several different types of condiments and vegetables, like sukuma wiki pumpkin, sweet potatoes, or beans.